Inspector Gadget 2: Plot

-Wilson and Quimby congratulate the Gadgets for their heroic efforts, with Gadget, having been happily reinstated by Quimby, also giving credit to Penny, admitting he is proud to have her as a partner and awarding her a Junior Inspector Medal for her meritorious conduct.
+Wilson and Quimby congratulate the Gadgets for their heroic efforts, with Gadget, having been happily reinstated by Quimby, also giving credit to Penny, admitting that he is proud to have her as a partner, and awarding her a Junior Inspector Medal for her meritorious conduct.
 As Gadget and G2 share a kiss outside the city hall, fireworks emerge from Gadget's hat.
 A firecracker lands right near Quimby and Wilson and explodes shortly afterwards, causing both of them to angrily yell out to Gadget.

 Production

 Principal photography began in November 2001; the film was shot entirely in and around Brisbane, Australia.
 Filming locations included the Queensland University of Technology Gardens Point Campus, Queensland Parliament House, University of Queensland St. Lucia Campus, South Bank Parklands Beach, Toowong Village, Anglican Church Grammar School, a factory in Holt Street Pinkenba and the William Jolly Bridge.

 Release

 Inspector Gadget 2 was released on DVD and VHS on March 11, 2003, almost four years after its predecessor was released.